adamchain/js-project-guides/README.md

 	•	jspdf

 #Features
 1. Random Project Ideas: Generate step-by-step project guides for beginner-to-intermediate JavaScript projects.
 2. Logic-Driven Outlines: Focus on the reasoning behind each component and why it’s needed—minimal code hints for better learning.
 3. Export Options: Automatically downloads project outlines as PDF and TXT for offline use.

-#Sample Output
+#Sample Output (single step)

 {
   "Next": "For user interaction, such as marking tasks as completed, you will need to update the task's state.
 You can add a 'completed' property to each task object in the array and toggle this value when a task is clicked.
 Conditional statements help manage these state changes.",